toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 When a function is invoked, a variable called `this` is automatically created for that execution context.

-`this` points to a different object, depending on where the function is and *how it is invoked* . . . which can cause a lot of confusion.
+But `this` points to a different object, depending on where the function is and *how it is invoked* . . . which can cause a lot of confusion.

 ## Using `this` in a Method